Dr-CodE-Software-Company/chat_text_package/README.md

 ```

 7. Adding an appbar :
-if you need to add the default appBar for ChatScreen , you must add otherUserName, otherUserImage, or both.
+if you need to add the default appBar to ChatScreen , you must add otherUserName, otherUserImage, or both.
 ```dart
 ChatScreen(
   otherUserName: 'Mohamed Abd El.Gwad',